 VOBA is an intangible asset that reflects the amount recorded as insurance contract liabilities less the estimated fair value of in-force contracts in a life insurance company acquisition.
 It represents the portion of the purchase price allocated to the value of the rights to receive future cash flows from the business in force at the acquisition date.
-VODA is an intangible asset that represents the value of an existing distribution network.
+VODA is an intangible asset that represents the value of an acquired distribution network.
 DAC consists principally of commissions that are related directly to the successful sale of new or renewal insurance contracts, which may be deferred to the extent recoverable.
 Indirect or unsuccessful acquisition costs, maintenance, product development and overhead expenses are charged to expense as incurred.
 DSI represents up front bonus credits and vesting bonuses to policyholder account values which may be deferred to the extent recoverable.

 The methodology for determining the amortization of DAC, DSI and VOBA varies by product type.
 For all insurance contracts accounted for under long-duration contract deposit accounting, amortization is based on assumptions consistent with those used in the development of the underlying contract liabilities adjusted for emerging experience and expected trends.
-Internally developed software and trade name intangible assets are amortized on a straightline basis over their deemed useful lives while VODA is amortized using the sum of years digits method.
 For all of the insurance intangibles (DAC, DSI and VOBA), the balances are generally amortized over the lives of the policies in relation to the expected emergence of estimated gross profits ("EGPs") from investment income, surrender charges and other product fees, less policy benefits, maintenance expenses, mortality net of reinsurance ceded, and expense margins.
-Recognized gains (losses) on investments and changes in fair value of the funds withheld coinsurance embedded derivative are included in actual gross profits in the period realized as described further below.
+Recognized gains (losses) on investments, changes in fair value of the funds withheld coinsurance embedded derivative, and change in fair value of the embedded derivative on our FIA and IUL products are included in actual gross profits in the period realized as described further below.
+Internally developed software and trade name intangible assets are amortized on a straight-line basis over their deemed useful lives while VODA is amortized using the sum of years digits method.
 Amortization is reported within Depreciation and amortization in the accompanying Condensed Consolidated Statements of Earnings.